 Oct'2012 As it looks like the rainy days are over I left very early in the morning in direction of Kalasin (route 12) and continued in direction of Somdet (changed to route 213) to go thru the beautiful mountains of Phu Phan and passed the famous "Snake curve" before going down to the valley of Sakon Nakhon.
 I Passed Sakon Nakhon on the left side and took route 22 in direction of Kuseman and Nakhon Phanom.
 I arrived at early lunchtime so most restaurants were still closed bit in the northern part of the city I did find a nice restaurant along the Mekong river.
-For more motorbike trip reports in Thailand see MOTORBIKE TRIP REPORTS
+For more motorbike trip reports in Thailand see MOTORBIKE TRIP REPORTS.
+If you are interested to make motorbike trips in Northeast or North Thailand and need some information or help, please contact me by email at The Little Elephant Traveling in Thailand.

 |Dinner along the Mekong River|